dlewiski/trails-chat-app/README.md

 8. In the chatroom, users will see the other users’ alias next to the messages they send.

 9. Users can leave a chatroom

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...